Who can attend the camp?

-The Session 1 showcase will take place on Friday, July 6 at 7:00 PM in Szold Hall.
+The Session 1 showcase will take place on Friday, July 3 in Szold Hall.

-The Session 2 showcase will take place on Friday, July 20 at 7:00 PM in Szold Hall.
+The Session 2 showcase will take place on Friday, July 17 in Szold Hall.

-The Session 3 showcase will take place on Friday, August 3 at 7:00 PM in Szold Hall.
+The Session 3 showcase will take place on Friday, July 31 in Szold Hall.

-The price for Teen Arts Camp is $700 per session.
+The price for Teen Arts Camp is $750 per session.
 A non-refundable deposit is required at the time of registration.
-Balance payments are due on June 10, 2018.
-Everyone who has registered and paid a deposit by May 21 will receive a balance payment reminder email at that time.
+Balance payments are due on June 10, 2020.
+Please refer to our Summer Camp Pricing page for more details.

-Each camp session has three different classes.
-The camp groups rotate through these three classes, and each group therefore experiences all classes during the session.
-Classes and independent studio time will focus on many topics, including writing, poetry, music, movement, theater, visual art, and more.
+Each camp session has two different classes.
+The camp groups switch between these two classes, and each group therefore experiences all classes during the day.
+Classes and independent studio time will focus on many topics, including writing, poetry, music, movement, theatre, visual art, and more.
 All classes will introduce and deeply explore a particular area of arts education, and all class experiences will involve artistic collaboration, independent exploration, group dialogue, listening & ensemble work, reflection, and critique, all with a focus on the process of creativity, joyful art-making, and thoughtful peer interaction.

 Our campers are divided into co-ed groups.
 The camp groups remain together during classes.
 The entire camp is together at various times throughout the day, including morning meeting, lunchtime, studio time, and afternoon wrap-up.

-One camp leader, plus arts mentors and instructors, all with backgrounds in education and the arts, staff our camp.
+One camp leader, plus arts mentors and teaching artists, all with backgrounds in education and the arts, staff our camp.